Aam Olas EpisodesCasesSocial Issues

 In response to the crisis:

-• Military-led relief operations were launched across all four provinces
+• Military-led relief operations launched across all four provinces.

-• All public and private schools in KP were closed until further notice
+• Authorities closed all public and private schools in KP until further notice.

 • Rescue 1122 teams conducted evacuations and recovery operations

-• Hospitals, including Saidu Sharif, were placed on high alert
+• Authorities placed hospitals, including Saidu Sharif, on high alert.

-Deputy Commissioners were instructed to identify vulnerable communities, monitor riverbanks, and facilitate early evacuations from flood-prone areas.
+Deputy Commissioners received instructions to identify vulnerable communities, monitor riverbanks, and facilitate early evacuations from flood-prone areas.

 National and International Support